jimmoua1/E_Commerce_Clothing/README.md

 - Memoized
     - Optimized in Render Performance
 - Sass (For styling the Application)
-- Firebase (Basic Use since no Backend)
+- Firebase (Basic Use for storing Database since no Backend)
 - Stripe (Simple Use for Payment Testing)
 - Heroku (As Deployment)